afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l4-ransac3.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - Unfortunately, our first iteration chose a poor feature match to compute the model parameters.
-- When using this model to compute how many features in image one translate to their matched location in image two, we notice that none of them do.
+- When using this model to compute how many features in image 1 translate to their matched location in image 2 , we notice that none of them do.

 **RansaC - Iteration 2**